Stephen-Hazel/shazware/README.md

 Find Text

-look in top dir and all files (including those in subdirs) for a text string
+look for a text string in top dir and all files of subdirs

 #### todo

-* spin off dir search in a thread with "busy" and cancel button
+* spin off search in a thread with "busy" and cancel button

 --------------------------------------------------------------------------------